suckowbiz/google-contacts-birthday-reminder/PRIVACY.md

 ## Details

+See your primary Google Account email address	https://www.googleapis.com/auth/userinfo.email Allow this application to run when you are not present	https://www.googleapis.com/auth/script.scriptapp See and download any calendar you can access using your Google Calendar	https://www.googleapis.com/auth/calendar.readonly Send email as you	https://www.googleapis.com/auth/script.send_mail

 ### userinfo.email

-Read your email address to be able to send a reminder about upcoming birthdays to your email address.
+See your primary Google Account email address.

 ### script.scriptapp

-Adding a trigger to run a time based schedule to check every day for upcoming birthdays.
+Allow this application to run when you are not present.

 ### calendar.readonly